 The bill introduces new definitions and regulations concerning the employment of unauthorized aliens in Kansas, making it illegal for employers to knowingly hire or refer such individuals.
-Key terms like "alien," "employee," "business entity," and "unauthorized alien" are defined, and enforcement mechanisms are established, allowing county or district attorneys and the attorney general to investigate and take civil action against violators.
-Starting July 1, 2025, employers will be required to use the E-Verify system to confirm the employment authorization of new hires and submit annual affidavits regarding their compliance.
-Penalties for non-compliance include the suspension of business licenses, and businesses participating in E-Verify will have a rebuttable presumption of compliance.
+Key terms like "alien," "employee," "business entity," and "unauthorized alien" are defined, and enforcement mechanisms are established, allowing county or district attorneys and the attorney general to investigate complaints and take civil action against violators.
+Starting July 1, 2025, employers will be required to use the E-Verify system to confirm the employment authorization of new hires and submit annual affidavits to the secretary of revenue regarding their compliance.
+The bill also outlines penalties for businesses that fail to comply, including potential suspension of business licenses based on the number of violations.

 As introduced: 79-32